CIMR-Algos/TerrestrialSnowArea_ATBD/book/baseline_algorithm_definition.md

 The use of further CIMR channels for dry snow detection is under investigation.

-##### Input data
+### Input data

 SubSubsection Text

-##### Output data
+### Output data

-The snow maps are provided as EASE-Grid 2.0 North and South azimuthal projections, respectively, of 12.5 km resolution and use the pixel values given in {numref}`tab:TSA-values`.
+The snow maps are provided in swath projection and use the pixel values given in {numref}`tab:TSA-values`.
 Data are available for download as NetCDF files in addition the corresponding quick-look PNG files.

 ```{list-table} Snow map values
 :header-rows: 1